-Performance Outcome 1: Ontario Works adult and ODSP non-disabled adults with participation requirements have an Action Plan Inputs (e.g., organization, community, external) Operational and Strategic Activities Expected Outputs Staffing and Staff Training Work to achieve staff stability and low turnover of Ontario Works caseworkers, creating consistency for clients in receipt of OW.
+Inputs (e.g., organization, community, external) Operational and Strategic Activities Expected Outputs Staffing and Staff Training Work to achieve staff stability and low turnover of Ontario Works caseworkers, creating consistency for clients in receipt of OW.
 Continue to engage staff in comprehensive training related to supporting participants in all aspects of life stability. a.
 Utilize resources such as OMSSA and Continuing Education initiatives through post-secondary institutions.
 Utilize monthly caseworker meetings to share knowledge, review best practices and create consistency in processes used across the office.
 Increased number of action plans completed within 30 days.
-Increased number of referrals to EO.
-Increased number of referrals to community partners.
+Increased number of referrals to EO Increased number of referrals to community partners.
 Clear processes for completion of Action Plan Clear, concise, written processes regarding what is to be captured within an action plan.
 Creation of an Action Plan guide to ensure consistency across the office.
 Regular file review of action plans to ensure deferrals are appropriate, referrals to EO are being made and referrals to community partners are being made.
-Community resources available to clients Highest Rick(s) from Rick Assessment Template Regular staff training regarding resources available in the community to ensure they are able to better inform clients about what is available.
+Community resources available to clients Regular staff training regarding resources available in the community to ensure they are able to better inform clients about what is available.
 Continue to have community partners attend the Stratford OW office to provide services and ensure continuity of care for OW clients.
 Advocate with community partners to ensure services are applicable to the caseload demographics and individuals requiring support in our community.
+Two Risks were tied at 9 (Medium) as the highest ri als/support services that will support the client towards employment readiness.